GrafSoul/wp-nextjs-test/README.md

 # Nextjs + WordPress + REST API + GraphQL API

-An example of an application on Next.js using headless Wordpress and GraphQL.
+An example of an application on Next.js using headless Wordpress and using REST API and GraphQL.
+So contains an example of using the GSAP library to animate elements on site pages.

 ## Documentation